Kemono Michi: Manga

-Kemono Michi is written by Natsume Akatsuki and illustrated by Mattakumo-suke and Yumeuta.
-It began serialization in Kadokawa Shoten's Monthly Shōnen Ace magazine on November 26, 2016.
-Kadokawa has collected its chapters into individual tankōbon volumes.
-The first volume was released on April 25, 2017.
-As of December 26, 2022, eleven volumes have been released.
+Written by Natsume Akatsuki and illustrated by Mattakumo-suke and Yumeuta, Kemono Michi was serialized in Kadokawa Shoten's Monthly Shōnen Ace magazine from November 26, 2016, to August 26, 2024.
+Kadokawa collected its chapters in fourteen tankōbon volumes, released from April 25, 2017, to October 25, 2024.

-Volume list
+Volumes

 Anime

 An anime adaptation was announced by Monthly Shōnen Ace on January 18, 2019.
 It was later announced that the adaptation would be a television series titled Kemono Michi: Rise Up (旗揚！けものみち, Hataage!
 Kemonomichi), with animation by ENGI.
 The series was directed by Kazuya Miura, with Touko Machida handling the series composition, and Tomoka Noumi designing the characters.
 It aired from October 2 to December 18, 2019 on AT-X, Tokyo MX, TVA, KBS, SUN, and BS11.
 It was also streamed on AbemaTV.
 NoB and Katsuyuki Konishi performed the series' opening theme song "Fight!
 Kemona Mask" (！ケモナーマスク), while Momosumomosu performed the series' ending theme song "Anecdote" (アネクドット).

-Funimation had licensed the series for a SimulDub.
+Funimation licensed the series for a SimulDub.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

-Episode list
+Episodes

 Reception

 Gadget Tsūshin listed "Kemono Mask", a phrase from Kemono Michis opening song, in their 2019 anime buzzwords list.